swape/js-book/src/pages/chapter1/8_object.md

 To avoid issues with `this`, you can use this string `'use strict'` at top of your script or inside your function to tell the browser that it should follow the "strict mode" that was introduced in version 5 of JavaScript/ECMAScript.

 <div class="tip">
 JavaScript is sometimes called ECMAScript.
-You can read more about it <a href="https://en.wikipedia.org/wiki/ECMAScript" target="_blank" rel="noreferrer noopener" >Here</a>.
+You can <a href="https://en.wikipedia.org/wiki/ECMAScript" target="_blank" rel="noreferrer noopener" >read more about it here</a>.
 </div>

 ## Attaching new variables